Programming the Alchitry Au FPGA

 As of January 2024, macOS Ventura 13.5 above is needed to run the loader.

-Update March 2024: you can Xilinx Vivado using Rosetta + UTM + Debian 12.
+Update March 2024: you can use Xilinx Vivado using Rosetta + UTM + Debian 12.
 Read this guide.

 </aside>